 The second important thing is the big ego, the sense of superiority and the sense of entitlement.
 Because they consider themselves superior to those around them, they expect to be treated as special, they expect to have what they want and they believe they are entitled to these things.
 This gives rise to their controlling nature.
 They want the world to be the way they think it should be.
 The lack of conscience then allows them to be as cruel and calculating as they like to achieve their aims.

-This is not easy for the reasons I have outlined above.
+Recognizing this kind of dating and violence is not easy for the reasons I have outlined above.
 Because there is no shame or embarrassment, psychopaths and narcissists can put on a great act and portray themselves as very confident, trustworthy and likable characters.
 This first impression is important and it's often very difficult for those who have been tricked by the psychopath to shake off this impression later on.

 However, the speed with which psychopaths, sociopaths and narcissists create relationships can serve as a warning sign.
 If you find yourself caught up in a whirlwind relationship, whether it's a romantic thing or in a business or social setting, it's always worth taking a step back to re-evaluate what is actually happening.